Timeline And Next Steps

 Establishing new categories presents challenges, which the AMBRU Campaign is addressing:

-• Industry Consensus: Diverse distilleries may differ on standards.
-AMBRU engages stakeholders to build consensus.
+- Industry Consensus: Diverse distilleries may disagree on standards.
+AMBRU is engaging stakeholders through forums and consultations to build unified support.

-• Consumer Education: New designations must compete with Cognac and Caribbean rum.
-Marketing campaigns will highlight heritage and quality.
+- Consumer Education: New categories must compete with established brands like Cognac and Caribbean rum.
+AMBRU will launch marketing campaigns emphasizing American heritage and quality.

 Market Data and Proposal Impact